nagaraj-real/interview-agent/README.md

 **interview_agent**: The primary agent that interacts with the user.
 It uses other agents to complete the workflow.

-**resume_vector_agent**: The agent uses RAG (retrieval augmented generation) to read candidate's resume, job description and produces a list of recommended skills.
+**resume_vector_agent**: The agent uses RAG (retrieval augmented generation) to read the candidate's resume, and job description and produces a list of recommended skills.

-**interview_question_agent**: The agent uses job summary, user selected programming language as inputs to generate an interview question.
+**interview_question_agent**: The agent uses a job summary, and selected programming language as inputs to generate an interview question.

 **rating_agent**: Evaluation Agent that provides rating and explanation based on the provided questions and answers.